 - Total paid for day care provider and the day care provider’s Social Security number or business Employer identification number

-VITA sessions are open to the public on a walk in basis and are held Wednesdays and Thursdays, beginning on February 4, 2015 and ending on April 15, 2015.
+VITA tax preparation is open to the public on a walk in basis in Memorial Hall Room 250 on Wednesdays and Thursdays, beginning on February 3, 2016, and ending on April 14, 2016.

 Please note that there will be no tax preparation service during the week of March 14, 2016 due to spring break.